You! Yeah, you. You can speak at GroupBy!

 Here’s how it works:

-- Submissions are locked on Feb 28th, and voting starts on March 1st.
+- Voting starts on September 13th.
 At that point, readers pick their favorite 10 sessions for the conference lineup.
-Voting finishes on March 15th, and if you’re in the top, congratulations!
+Voting finishes on September 27th, and if you’re in the top, congratulations!
 You’re speaking!
-It’s just that simple.

 What topics are allowed or encouraged?